Cloudlynx/docs/gettingstarted.rst

 .. image:: _static/gettingstarted/fig11.png
    :alt: Delete Networks

+.. sidebar:: **Warning:**

-**Warning:** Make sure that there are no instances attached to the network you want to delete.
+   Make sure that there are no instances attached to the network you want to delete.

 .. _subnets: